-How Your Personal Brand Can Help Your Small Business
+How a Personal Brand Can Help Small Businesses

 There is a common misconception that in order to be successful in business, you have to be "all business, all the time."
 The truth is that weaving a little bit about yourself and who you are into your small business can make your brand more relatable, likable and trustworthy.
 And that's just the beginning; there are other reasons why letting your business get a little personal is often a good move for small business owners.